tomrndom/osf-website/src/pages/about/board/index.md

     twitter: 'https://twitter.com/@citynetworkjc'
   - company: Red Hat
     description: >-
-      <p>I started my working career in technology close to twenty years ago.
-It
-      has surely not  been an average career, but a career where I've continually learned and evolved to fulfill the need.
+      I started my working career in technology close to twenty years ago.
+It has surely not  been an average career, but a career where I've continually learned and evolved to fulfill the need.
 In  a sense, it all started with Linux and answering some questions about installing Linux.